PS 53 B David Bolton

 David had been a keen bowler and was at one time, Club Champion at Summerside Bowling Club in Leith.

-One of his grandsons said of him.
+His grandson said of him.
 “He was always a “Leither’ and still complain in the 1960’s about Edinburgh taking over Leith”

 David’s third and last trip out of Scotland was a coach tour to Austria with a pal when he was 78.
 His final trip was a coach tour of the Highlands the year before he died.
 His grand-daughter says he always took his big binoculars with him to take in the scenery.
 David Bolton died in the Western General Hospital in 1967.